 Before you go too wild, you have to do a few things to be on the graduation list, have your name in the graduation program, and receive your diploma on time.

-For official May 2014 graduation information, please visit:http://www.business.illinois.edu/convocation/
+For official May 2018 graduation information, please visit: https://business.illinois.edu/convocation

-- Order academic regalia by April 17; academic regalia is required for all ceremonies
+- Order academic regalia via ship-to-home option, or via on-campus pick-up by 10 pm on April 12; academic regalia is required for all ceremonies

 - Update your diploma address

 Accessible seating will be available and can be requested from an usher on-site at the ceremony.